What is Synthetic Monitoring?

 Page Load Testing

 Page load speed is an essential component of user experience in web applications.
-Synthetic tests can be used to automatically and periodically test load times for various pages in a web application.
+Synthetic tests can be used to automatically and periodically test load times for various web application pages.
 These tests can provide a granular breakdown of how every component on the page is loading.
 Using that information, web app developers can easily track down precisely what’s impacting a site’s performance—whether it’s a site hosted on-premises, in the cloud, or by a SaaS provider.

 For a short video overview of how page load testing works, see “Solving Slow Web Applications with the Kentik Synthetics Page Load Test“.